SNWCreations/windlib/README.md

 The full information will saved as variable "os_version".

-If the "slient" parameter is False, a prompt will be generated when the function starts and finishes.
+If the "slient" parameter is False, a prompt will be generated when the function finishes.

 ---